 Oral Infection Could Be The Culprit

 You should also check their teeth, as well, especially with older dogs.
-While all the chewing that they do normally keeps a dog’s teeth fairly pristine, those teeth aren’t invulnerable, so give it a check to see.
-During this you’ll certainly notice if your dog has less-than-pristine breath and that might well be the culprit.
+While all the chewing that they do normally keep a dog’s teeth fairly pristine, those teeth aren’t invulnerable, so give it a check to see.
+During this, you’ll certainly notice if your dog has less-than-pristine breath, and that might well be the culprit.

 - Kidney problems

 - Liver disease